What Actually Makes Sugar-Free Gummies Work

 The gel system has to carry more load (and it's less forgiving)

-When sugar is present, it supports the overall structure.
-When sugar is removed, the gummy’s bite and shape retention depend much more heavily on the gelling system and the rest of the solids package.
-That’s where sugar-free gummies often surprise teams: they can look perfect at demold and gradually drift weeks later.
+With sugar, it supports the structure.
+Without it, the gummy's bite and shape depend much more on the gelling system and solids package.
+This is where sugar-free gummies surprise teams: they can look perfect at demold and drift weeks later.

 • Cold flow (slow deformation under its own weight, especially in warmer conditions)